vcheeze/2-4-tree/README.md

 Operating Systems Project 1 in C++14

 ## How to run
+Run `make` to compile the files.
+This will allow you to enter a small shell, in which you can execute the following commands.

 1. `init`
 initialize all structures of your program.
 You should allocate all space-needed dynamically and on per-need basis.
 You should not use any statically structures